chaptr-africa/web-development-public/React/README.md

     - Lesson 2: NextJS features, ISR, SSG, API Routes
         - Assignment: Use NextJS API routes to fetch data from an API and display it on the page.
     - Lesson 3: Database connection with NextJS
-        - Assignment: Connect your NextJS application to a database and perform CRUD operations.
+        - Assignment: Connect your NextJS application to a Baas and perform CRUD operations.
     - Lesson 4:  Testing, unit-test(jest) and snapshot tests.
         - Assignment: Use Jest to perform unit tests on your components
     - Project: Personal Portfolio having all projects from Week 1.